Next decisions

 Campaign pack:

-- Photo: catering tray layout.
+- Photo: [verified catering tray layout].

-- Short video: tray build, sauces, packaging.
+- Short video: [verified tray build, sauces, packaging, or handoff].

-- Email: "May office lunch tray ideas."
+- Opted-in email: "[Verified office lunch tray ideas]."

 Common loyalty mistakes